gildas-lormeau/zip.js/README.md

 // Write the zip file
 // ----

-// Creates a TransformStream object where the zip content will be written in
+// Creates a TransformStream object, the zip content will be written in the
-// the `writable` property.
+// `writable` property.
 const zipFileWriter = new TransformStream();
 // Creates a Promise object resolved to the zip content returned as a Blob
 // object via the `readable` property of `zipFileWriter`.